rwieruch/blog_robinwieruch_content/blog/react-useeffect-hook/index.md

 };
 ```

-However, in this case you could leave out the second argument -- the dependency array -- of useEffect entirely, because only these two variables trigger an update of this compinent, so by not having a second argument the side-effect would run on every re-render anyway.
+However, in this case you could leave out the second argument -- the dependency array -- of useEffect entirely, because only these two variables trigger an update of this component, so by not having a second argument the side-effect would run on every re-render anyway.

 There are various use cases for having React's useEffect run on an updated variable.
 For example, after updating the state, one might want to have a [callback function based on this state change](/react-usestate-callback/).